A finders title

-Have you ever found something on your land that is not your property?
-A lost watch, money or even an item of clothing?
-There are many situations where maybe the true owner of that item is not known or unable to locate, and where this occurs other people may have a claim to that property.
+Have you ever found something on land that is not yours?
+A lost watch?
+Money?
+An item of clothing?
+There are many situations where the true owner of that item is not known or not locatable; where this occurs, other people may have a claim to that property.
+These include:

-If the true owner of the object cannot be found then the question of who has the strongest claim the object depends on where the property was found.
+It was established in Moffatt v Kazana (1969), that the true owner of an object has a better claim over the found property than anybody else.
+If the true owner cannot be found however, the question of who has the strongest claim depends on where the property was found.